-We are committed to a collective approach to leadership, direction, support, scrutiny and joint partnership working is effective and robust.
+Evaluation: We are committed to a collective approach to leadership, direction, support, scrutiny and joint partnership working is effective and robust.
 We want to achieve better outcomes for adults at risk and their families by continuous improvement through self-evaluation.

-There is a strong history of partnership working across community planning in Perth and Kinross and the APC is well embedded within that.
-Although there have been some changes in structure, the APC has maintained and developed its focus on improving outcomes for vulnerable people through the delivery of its vision, through embedding strong governance and leadership to ensure the collaborative conditions in which skilled and effective practitioners can work with families to reduce their vulnerability and risk.
+There is a strong history of partnership working across community planning in Perth & Kinross and the APC is well embedded within that.
+Although there has been some changes in posts the APC has maintained and developed its focus on improving outcomes for vulnerable people through the delivery of its vision and through putting in place strong governance and leadership to ensure the collaborative conditions in which skilled and effective practitioners can work with families to reduce their vulnerability and risk.
 The APC is part of a public protection approach being enhanced and developed by the Chief Officer Group and has progressed stronger working links and connections across public protection committees and partnerships in Perth and Kinross and with other APCs in Tayside as part of a regional collaborative and with some other APCs across Scotland.
-It has also improved its approach to self-evaluation, obtaining a greater and more intelligent use of data, whilst learning from other authorities, and most importantly from those with a lived experience of the services.
+It has also improved its approach to self evaluation and improvement by greater and more intelligent use of data, by learning from other authorities, and most importantly from those with a lived experience of services.

-7.1 Annual Development Day 2018 and 2019
+7.1 Annual development day 2018 & 2019

 The APC holds an annual development day to take time out with the formal committee structure to examine current progress, challenges and planning priorities for the next year.
-These were held on 21 June 2018 and 7 May 2019.
+These were held on 21 June 2018 and 7 May 2019